GWilloughby99/GWilloughby99.github.io/_posts/2020-01-21-stopandsearch analysis.md

 # Disproportionate stopping of Asian minorities

-Yearly data showed that individual forces stop Asians more than others.
+Figures released by the [Home Office](https://www.gov.uk/government/statistics/police-powers-and-procedures-england-and-wales-year-ending-31-march-2020) showed that **one in 10** of searches from 2019/20 were those of Asian ethnicity.

-Out of the 43 total forces, eight were above the **one in 10** average for Asians stopped and searched.
+Out of the 43 total forces, **eight** were above the average for Asians stopped and searched.

 The force which stopped the highest proportion of Asian people was the West Midlands Police Force.
 They made up **over one quarter** of searches.